Juhi Chatlani Daswani

-In my three years of Higher Education experience, never have I ever seen the academic team so excited and elated to have us back on campus for Semester 1 teaching (post-COVID).
-The joy they had was a clear indication that they really love their subject and it is what makes studying Business Management at Surrey so different to other institutions.
+In my three years of higher education experience, never have I ever seen the academic team so excited and elated to have us back on campus for Semester 1 teaching (post-COVID).
+The joy they had was a clear indication that they really love their subject and it is what makes studying Business Management at Surrey so different from other institutions.

 Also, having a dedicated building (Surrey Business School) makes studying seem very professional and having such an environment really enables me to feel connected with my degree.

 Being part of ISA, Bollywood and Hispanic societies has been an eye-opening exposure and opportunity to opening up many doors for myself as it encouraged active involvement.
 Having left dance at the age of 12 and coming back to it after 7 years has shown me that there is no such concept of ‘impossible’.
 Performing for Surrey iGala as part of the One World Week has translated my persona into a passionate individual.
 Furthermore, by being part of these societies not only have I learnt about flourishing and bright cultures, but gained an insight on time management - a useful quality for my future career.